Understanding reverse logistics: A business & eCommerce perspective

 Challenges associated with reverse logistics

 The biggest challenge associated with reverse logistics is the fact that the burden of return falls mainly on the retailer.
-Even in the case of the sale made through eCommerce aggregators like Amazon, sellers are either charged by amazon to handle their returns, or sellers have to manage their returns through other logistics providers such as 3PL providers.
+Even in the case of the sale made through eCommerce aggregators like Amazon, sellers are either charged by Amazon to handle their returns, or sellers have to manage their returns through other logistics providers, such as 3PL providers.
 As a result, reverse logistics put additional costs on businesses in an industry with already razor-thin margins.

 The primary issue is the lack of data that hinders demand forecasting for reverse logistics.
-The typical metrics like geographical location, product type, quantity and quality of the product that help businesses predict demand in forward logistics are quite uncertain to determine in the case of reverse logistics.
+The typical metrics like geographical location, product type, quantity, and quality of the product that help businesses predict demand in forward logistics are quite uncertain to determine in the case of reverse logistics.
 When it comes to eCommerce the situation is even more complicated since the platform has to deal with multiple sellers of the same product.

 Several businesses across the world also lack the appropriate technology and subsequent optimisation that is required to manage reverse logistics.
-Over-reliance on manual intervention and traditional methods leads to supply chain visibility issues leading to increased cases of malpractices, a high scope of error and reduced efficiency, ultimately costing the business.
+Over-reliance on manual intervention and traditional methods leads to supply chain visibility issues, leading to increased cases of malpractices, a high scope of error and reduced efficiency, ultimately costing the business.

-Lastly, in the case of eCommerce, a generous replace/return policy to customers without proper assessment of the capacity to process them leads to delays in managing and processing returned goods.
-It not only slows down the process and leads to poor customer experience but also leads to loss of inventory particularly in the case of goods with shorter shelf life.
+Lastly, in the case of e-commerce, a generous replace/return policy to customers without proper assessment of the capacity to process them leads to delays in managing and processing returned goods.
+It not only slows down the process and leads to poor customer experience but also leads to loss of inventory, particularly in the case of goods with shorter shelf life.

 Conclusion

 Despite the challenges, businesses and eCommerce aggregators cannot turn away from reverse logistics.
-The demand for reverse logistics will tremendously grow as we see a shift in consumer shopping from brick-and-mortar stores to online shopping/eCommerce.
+The demand for reverse logistics will tremendously grow as we see a shift in consumer shopping from brick-and-mortar stores to online shopping/e-commerce.
 However, businesses can understand the challenges they face by implementing available supply chain technologies and collecting and analysing data on reverse logistics better.
-Moreover, companies need to collectively work on optimising their replace/return policies which are more in touch with the existing capacities to process.
-Lastly, reducing the time it takes for a product to return to the seller and become available for resale needs to be reduced to avoid inventory wastage and lead to more optimum utilisation of resources.
+Moreover, companies need to collectively work on optimising their replace/return policies, which are more in line with the existing capacities to process.
+Lastly, reducing the time it takes for a product to return to the seller and become available for resale needs to be reduced to avoid inventory wastage and lead to more optimal utilisation of resources.
 Reverse logistics in a broader context is also crucial for the success of a circular economy and for making the supply chain more sustainable.
 A more sustainable supply chain is not just good for the environment.
 Still, it would also help businesses recapture value at every step of the supply chain process in both forward and reverse logistics.